 Vicar of the United Benefice of St Paul’s Drighlington and St Peter’s Gildersome

-The Bishop of Leeds wishes to appoint an experienced priest to lead these two churches which are keen to move into their next phase of growth, mission and community engagement.
+The Bishop of Leeds wishes to appoint an experienced priest to lead these two churches which are continuing to grow and develop during the vacancy.

 We are looking for a new vicar who is:

 - A collaborative leader who will share responsibility and help us to grow as confident disciples

 - Keen to embrace the remarkable unity which already exists and focus outwards on growth

 - A prayerful, dedicated and gifted team with a wide range of gifts, abilities and skills, eager to share in mission, with enthusiasm for lay ministries

 - Two worship traditions (one with robed choir and organ and one with worship band) with one heart for mission